 The term Mizrahi can be used to describe Jews from all over the Middle East and North Africa, as well as those from Iran, and Bukharan Jews from Afghanistan and Uzbekistan.
 It also includes members of these communities who moved to India and other countries in the far east in the 19th century.
 However, not all Jews from these areas describe themselves as Mizrahi.
 Those with Spanish and Portuguese ancestry refer to themselves as Sephardi, as do many others who prefer the broader term.

 Jews in the Middle East, North Africa, and Iran spoke a wide range of languages, including Arabic, Persian, various dialects of Judeo-Arabic, English, French, Italian, Ladino and even Aramaic.

 In the mid-20th century, there were at least 850,000 Jews living in these regions.
 The vast majority of these Jews left in the latter half of the 20th century.
 After leaving their home countries, many emigrated to Israel.
-Some decided to move to North or South America.
-Others settled in Europe with concentrations of emigration in France, Italy and the UK.

 The Sephardi Voices UK Exhibition at the Jewish Museum, London: 2017

 Watch our event on the lives of our interviewees in Britain here.